ClickCease

 Your interest will continue growing until you pay off the loan.
 It’s like a meter running in a taxi, which is always ticking up.

 The title company will handle the final calculations on closing day, so you don’t need to become a math genius.
-They’ll call your lender that morning and get the exact amount to be deducted from the sale amount.
+They’ll call your lender that morning and get the exact amount deducted from the sale amount.

 Equity vs. Underwater Mortgage Situations

-Equity is the difference between what your house is worth and what you still owe on it.
-If your home is worth $200,000 and you owe $150,000, you’ve got $50,000 in equity sitting there.
+Equity is the difference between your house’s worth and the amount you owe.
+If your home is worth $200,000 and you owe $150,000, you have $50,000 in equity.

 That’s your money, and you get to keep it when you sell (minus all the closing costs and fees, but we’ll get to that later).